North Carolina Veterinary Medical Association Public and Private Animal Shelter Fund

 6. Shelters requesting grant money must provide a report detailing the inadequacies of the shelter and its facility.

 7. Provide a brief description of how the grant monies will be utilized.
 8. Provide current fiscal year budget, inc. assets, liabilities.
 9. Provide an estimate of anticipated purchases and estimated expenses.
 The budget should be in sufficient detail to allow reviewers to assess adequacy for completion of the project.
 If other monies will be utilized in the project (eg. private funding, matching county funds), include the amount and source.

 10. Preferred method of submission is electronically to: email@example.com

 Review Process and Dispersal of Funds

 Grants proposals are reviewed on a continuing basis by the NCVMA Animal Welfare Committee.
+Grants/grant amounts will be awarded based on financial and physical need.
 Successful applicants will be notified by email or telephone after the review process.

 A copy of a follow up animal shelter department of agriculture inspection report or a report detailing the work’s completion should be forwarded by the shelter to the NCVMA.
 We encourage shelters to take before and after photos within 30 days of receiving grant money and submit to the NCVMA.

 Direct all questions and correspondence to: